 Applicants may withdraw their applications at any time prior to the CCD issuing or declining to grant a license.
 Application withdrawal requests must be made to the Division in writing, dated, and signed by the applicant.
 Per the CCD rules, the withdrawal of an application will not stop the Division from instituting or continuing a proceeding against an applicant for the denial of a license on any ground provided by law, or to enter an order denying the license on any such ground.
 In the event of a withdrawn application, the CCD will not refund the application fee to the applicant.

 A vertically integrated cannabis establishment license costs $7,500.
-If a vertically integrated cannabis establishment applicant does not intend to conduct all cannabis establishment activities in a single location, each subsequent site will require an additional premises charge.
-The CCD charges a $1,000 annual fee for each additional licensed premises.
-The license is valid for one year and will be renewed at the same cost as the initial licensing fee.
-Per NMAC 220.127.116.11, a vertically integrated cannabis establishment license fee must not exceed $125,000.
+If a vertically integrated cannabis establishment applicant does not intend to conduct all cannabis establishment activities in a single location, each licensed site will require an additional premises charge. of $1,000.
+Both fees are paid annually.
+Per NMAC 188.8.131.52, a vertically integrated cannabis establishment license fee must not exceed $125,000.

-The CCD also charges an annual per plant producer fee for establishments with up to 8,000 plants.
-The Division charges $10 per plant for each mature commercial cannabis plant and $5 per plant for each mature medical cannabis plant.
+The CCD also charges an annual per plant producer fee fo vertically integrated cannabis businesses allowed to cultivate up to 8,000 plants.
+The Division charges $5 per plant for each mature cannabis plant intended for the recreational marijuana market and $2.50 per plant for each mature medical cannabis plant.

 The vertically integrated cannabis establishment license permits the licensee to conduct the cannabis activities authorized to couriers, retailers, producers, and manufacturers in the state.
 Although the New Mexico Cannabis Regulation Act (CRA) does not include any specific restrictions on the types of licenses that vertically integrated cannabis establishment licensees may hold, it makes provisions for such licensees to obtain approval authorizing both medical cannabis activity and recreational cannabis activity in the state.